 All reviews are manually moderated in accordance with our Review Guidelines.
 Reviews that do not meet the guidelines are rejected and an email notification with the reason for rejection is sent to the reviewer.
 The following are some (not all) of the common reasons reviews are rejected:

-When Best Company suspects a company of submitting fraudulent reviews, the offending company will be alerted and the reviews will be removed.
+When Best Company suspects a company of submitting fraudulent reviews, the offending company will be alerted and the reviews will be investigated before removal.
 For specifics on this policy, please see Section C, “Fraudulent Reviews and Penalties.”

-Best Company requires companies to submit review disputes through their Business Suite accounts.
-Signing up for a Business Suite account is free and includes the ability to respond to reviewers publicly and privately, as well as the ability to dispute the legitimacy of reviews.
+Best Company requires companies to submit review disputes through their Best Company for Businesses accounts.
+Signing up for an account is free and includes the ability to respond to reviewers publicly and privately, as well as the ability to dispute the legitimacy of reviews.

-Best Company encourages companies to use Business Suite.
-Business Suite allows companies to reach out to their reviewers and resolve their issues or complaints.
+Best Company encourages companies to use their account.
+Best Company for Businesses allows companies to reach out to their reviewers and resolve their issues or complaints.
 Reviewers can update the content and overall score of their reviews if resolutions have been made or meaningful subsequent interactions have occurred.

-If a company believes a review is untrue or inaccurate, it is required to first reach out to the reviewer in Business Suite in attempt to resolve the situation before it submits an official review dispute.
+If a company believes a review is untrue or inaccurate, it is required to first reach out to the reviewer in their account portal in attempt to resolve the situation before they submit an official review dispute.
 If the reviewer does not respond to the company after five days, a dispute button (flag icon) will appear next to the review.
 Companies can dispute reviews for the following reasons:

 Best Company does not allow companies to dispute reviews based on the overall score, if the reviewer's name is not found in their CRM, or the location associated with the review.
 Best Company does not accept monetary compensation in exchange for removal of reviews.
 Best Company believes the moderated reviews published on its site to be valid unless proven otherwise by the company.
 Below is a further explanation of review disputes Best Company does accept.
 Please note that factual evidence is required to accompany every disputed review.